Ezrnest/Ancono/README.md

     Ancono supports computations of matrices and vectors on a field.
 Linear spaces and linear transformations are also included.

+	Matrix class and vector class are provided with full functionality.
+	There are all kinds of methods related to matrix, such as `det`, `rank`, computing solution space, characteristic polynomial, QR decomposition, lambda-matrix and so on.

     See samples <a href="#matrix">here</a>.

 5. Plane analytic geometry

     Line, triangle, conic sections (including circle, ellipse, hyperbola and parabola) and affine transformations